uwdata/perceptual-kernels/README.md

 ------------------------------------------------
 There are several ways to use the data and source code provided here.
-To start, get a local copy of the directory structure, either using git commands  or by downloading and uncommpressing the zipped repo provided by  the link on the right panel.
+To start, get a local copy of the directory structure, either using git commands  or by downloading and uncompressing the [zipped repo](https://github.com/uwdata/perceptual-kernels/archive/master.zip).

 You can  directly access the final perceptual kernels and use them for your own purposes, research or otherwise.
 You will see thirty kernels in [data/kernels/](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels) folder.
-These are symmetric, normalized matrices, stored as comma-seperated text files.
+These are symmetric, normalized matrices stored as comma-seperated text files.
 File names denote the variable and judgment task types used.
 For example, [color-sa.txt](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels/color-sa.txt) is the perceptual kernel for the color palette and was obtained using  spatial arragement.
+The kernels under

-Second, you can reproduce and extend our experiments using the source code provided.
+[data/kernels](data/kernels) are all filtered and  aggregated as discussed in our [draft](doc/perceptual-kernels.pdf).
+We are also going to put the raw datasets  under data/raw  directory soon, which will include unprocessed per-subject data.
+You can use these raw datasets to do your own data processing and agregation or, more interesting, perform per-subject data analysis.

+In addition to accessing the data, you can reproduce and extend our experiments using the source code provided.
 Or you can just copy them to bootstrap your own new experiments.
 Each experiment is designed to be as self-contained as possible.
 For example, if you would like to see the experiment setup produced color-sa.txt, you can go to [exp/color/sa/](https://github.com/uwdata/perceptual-kernels/tree/master/exp/color/sa) directory.
 You can check out the task interface  by opening  [color-sa.html](https://github.com/uwdata/perceptual-kernels/tree/master/exp/color/sa/color-sa.html) in your browser.
 We recommend